IntelLabs/Hardware-Aware-Automated-Machine-Learning/LoNAS/README.md

 ```

 The argument `--val_set_size 1000` signifies the utilization of 1k validation samples to evaluate each discovered
 subnetwork.
-After running this command, results of the 200 identified subnetworks (`"num_evals": 200` set in `search` field of NNCF config)
-can be obtained in the `--output_dir` folder, including `search_progression.png` and `search_progression.csv`.
+After running this command, the results of the 200 identified subnetworks (`"num_evals": 200` set in the `search` field of NNCF config) will be placed in the `--output_dir` folder, including `search_progression.png` and `search_progression.csv`.
-From these results, we can select the subnetwork configurations that best meets different requirements.
+From these results, we can select the subnetwork configurations that best meet different requirements.

 ## Released Models